Clubmates Travel

 Written by Alicia Stamford

-Amidst the colourful stands and innovative solutions, one stand caught my eye — a huge fun-looking Jeep, a cage of newborn chickens chirping away, and a baby cow calmly resting in the corner, surveying the scene.
+Amidst the colorful stands and innovative solutions, one stand caught my eye — a huge fun-looking Jeep, a cage of newborn chickens chirping away, and a baby cow calmly resting in the corner, surveying the scene.

-With only minutes to spare before I had to race back to man my own booth, I eagerly encouraged Joseph to share the story of his brother with Down Syndrome and the transformative effect the farm had on him.
+With only minutes to spare before I had to race back to man my booth, I eagerly encouraged Joseph to share the story of his brother with Down Syndrome and the transformative effect the farm had on him.

 Watch Video